jaxernst/z-fetch/README.md

 # zFetch - Zustand async state management

-A lightweight library for managing async state in Zustand stores. zFetch manages fetch loading states, error states, retry logic, request deduplication, and more.
+A lightweight no-dependency library for managing async state in Zustand stores. zFetch manages fetch loading states, error states, retry logic, request deduplication, and more.

 A common pattern for fetching with Zustand stores involves manually setting loading states for the api consumer.
 This results in verbose and error-prone code that only grows in complexity from here: